Keywords

 Analysis of data from various geographical regions reveals the widespread impact of climate change on lactation.
 In regions with high temperatures and frequent droughts, such as parts of Africa, Central and South America, and South Asia, lactating women face significant challenges in maintaining adequate hydration and nutrition.
 These regions also often experience food insecurity, further complicating efforts to support maternal and infant health (Sultana & Mostafa, 2023; DeNicola et al., 2015; Xie et al., 2022; Bentley, 1998; Butte et al., 2001).
 Understanding regional differences in vulnerability and adaptive capacity is essential for developing effective interventions.

-Research examining the effects of extreme heat and climate change on lactating humans is sparse.
-Much of the existing research focuses on animal models, highlighting the need to examine these phenomena in lactating humans.
-Additionally, addressing health disparities and promoting health equity requires targeted, multi-faceted interventions.
-The intersection of climate change and human lactation underscores the importance of addressing health disparities and promoting health equity.
-By recognizing and mitigating the compounded vulnerabilities faced by marginalized populations, we can develop more effective and equitable public health interventions.
-Ensuring that all lactating individuals have the resources and support needed to thrive in a changing climate is essential for the health and well-being of both mothers and infants.
+Research examining the effects of extreme heat and climate change on lactating humans remains limited.
+Much of the existing evidence is based on animal models, underscoring the need for further research on human populations.
+The intersection of climate change and human lactation highlights the urgency of addressing health disparities and advancing health equity.
+By acknowledging and mitigating the compounded vulnerabilities faced by marginalized populations, we can foster more effective and equitable public health interventions.
+Ensuring that all lactating individuals have the resources, healthcare access, and social support necessary to thrive in a changing climate is critical for protecting the health and well-being of both caregivers and infants.

 Nutritional support is crucial for lactating females, especially in regions affected by climate change.
 Interventions should focus on providing access to nutrient-rich foods and supplements to meet the increased caloric and nutritional demands of lactation.
 Governments and organizations should implement policies to secure food and water supplies in vulnerable regions.
 This includes investing in sustainable agriculture, improving water management systems, and providing emergency food and water supplies during climate-related disasters.
 Public health initiatives should aim to reduce exposure to environmental toxins that can contaminate breast milk.
 This includes monitoring and regulating pollutants, educating communities about safe practices, and providing resources to minimize exposure.
 Community-based programs can provide essential support and education to lactating mothers.
 These programs can offer breastfeeding education, nutritional counseling, and access to clean water and healthcare services, enhancing resilience against climate-related stressors.
+However, evaluations of community-based interventions for lactating individuals under climate stress are scarce.
+Rigorous assessment of existing programs could clarify which strategies, nutritional supplementation, hydration education, or social support networks, most effectively promote lactation resilience across diverse settings.

 The social-ecological model examines how individual, interpersonal, organizational, community, and policy factors interact to influence health outcomes (Figure 1) (Khajehaminian et al., 2019).
 Applying this model to lactation and climate change helps identify the multiple levels of influence and potential intervention points.
 At the individual level, educating lactating women about the impacts of climate change and strategies for maintaining health and milk production can enhance personal resilience.